PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 - the first's offset is `[0, 3)`
 - the second's offset is `[3, 9)`

-while in the second level, there are several empty sequences that both begin and end at `3`.
+while on the second level, there are several empty sequences that both begin and end at `3`.
-It is impossible to tell how many empty second-level sequences exists in the first-level sequences.
+It is impossible to tell how many empty second-level sequences exist in the first-level sequences.

-There are many sceneraios need empty sequence representation, such as machine translation or image to text, one instances has no translations or the empty candidate set for a prefix.
+There are many scenarios need empty sequence representation, such as machine translation or image to text, one instance has no translations or the empty candidate set for a prefix.

 So let's introduce another format of LoD, it stores **the offsets of the lower level sequences** and is called **relative-offset** LoD.